binomialstew/homebridge-braava/README.md

 #### Refresh mode
 This plugins supports these refresh modes:
-- NONE (`autoRefreshEnabled` and `keepAlive` both set to false) - no auto refresh, we will connect to roomba and poll status when requested by home app.
+- NONE (`autoRefreshEnabled` and `keepAlive` both set to false) - no auto refresh, we will connect to braava and poll status when requested by home app.
 Please note that this will cause "Updating" status for all homebridge accessories.

-- AUTO REFRESH (`autoRefreshEnabled` set to true) - we will connect to roomba, every `pollingInterval` seconds, and store the status in cache. if `pollingInterval` = `cacheTTL` - 10 (or more), this will make sure we will always have a valid status.
+- AUTO REFRESH (`autoRefreshEnabled` set to true) - we will connect to braava, every `pollingInterval` seconds, and store the status in cache. if `pollingInterval` = `cacheTTL` - 10 (or more), this will make sure we will always have a valid status.

-- KEEP ALIVE (`keepAlive` set to true) - we will keep a connection to roomba, this will cause app to fail to connect to roomba in local network mode (cloud mode will work just fine, even in your home wifi).
-This will lead to better performance (status will refresh faster, and toggle will work faster as well). **Keep in mind this will increase the Roomba battery consumption**.
+- KEEP ALIVE (`keepAlive` set to true) - we will keep a connection to braava, this will cause app to fail to connect to braava in local network mode (cloud mode will work just fine, even in your home wifi).
+This will lead to better performance (status will refresh faster, and toggle will work faster as well). **Keep in mind this will increase the Braava battery consumption**.